Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 Notre Dame Stats and Trends

-- The Fighting Irish have been underdogs by 2.5 points or more once this year and covered the spread.
+- This year, the Fighting Irish won ATS in their only game as an underdog of 2.5 points or more.

-- Notre Dame's games this year have hit the over on three of four set point totals (75%).
+- Notre Dame's games this year have gone over the total in three out of four opportunities (75%).

-- Notre Dame is 2-2 against the spread and 4-0 overall in games when it scores more than 15.0 points.
+- Notre Dame is 2-2 against the spread and 4-0 overall when the team puts up more than 15.0 points.

-- Notre Dame is 1-2 against the spread and 3-0 overall when the team picks up over 298.7 yards.
+- Notre Dame is 1-2 against the spread and 3-0 overall when the team amasses more than 298.7 yards.

-- The Fighting Irish have turned the ball over five times, four fewer times than the Bearcats have forced turnovers (9).
+- This season the Fighting Irish have five turnovers, four fewer than the Bearcats have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.